matthewlehner/blitzy/README.md

 Every step (http request) should have unique name, otherwise it will not be possible to create html report for that particular request.
 Consult [httpoison](https://github.com/edgurgel/httpoison) documentation.
 When you are done with scenario, you need to build blitzy with `mix escript.build`

+## Application secrets

+Store you secrets in config/secrets.exs file.

 ## Results file